Tencent/ncnn/docs/how-to-build/how-to-build.md

 export VULKAN_SDK=$(pwd)/1.2.154.0/x86_64
 ```

 To use Vulkan after building ncnn later, you will also need to have Vulkan driver for your GPU.
 For AMD and Intel GPUs these can be found in Mesa graphics driver, which usually is installed by default on all distros (i.e. `sudo apt install mesa-vulkan-drivers` on Debian/Ubuntu).
-For Nvidia GPUs the propietary Nvidia driver must be downloaded and installed (some distros will allow easier installation in some way).
+For Nvidia GPUs the proprietary Nvidia driver must be downloaded and installed (some distros will allow easier installation in some way).
 After installing Vulkan driver, confirm Vulkan libraries and driver are working, by using `vulkaninfo` or `vulkaninfo | grep deviceType`, it should list GPU device type.
 If there are more than one GPU installed (including the case of integrated GPU and discrete GPU, commonly found in laptops), you might need to note the order of devices to use later on.

 Nvidia Jetson devices the Vulkan support should be present in Nvidia provided SDK (Jetpack) or prebuild OS images.